webcrofting/rde/README.md

 # Rails [Docker|Development] Environment

-A simple shell script that creates a Rails Docker Evironment with a Postgres Database
+A simple shell script that creates a Rails Docker Environment with a Postgres Database

 ## Why?